prakharmrsl/easypcceo.github.io/pages/best-gaming-chairs/dxracer-gaming-chair-review.md

 As mentioned previously, there are a multitude of different DXRacer gaming chairs.
 These gaming chairs are all awesome and unique, but we've chosen our three favorite for you to check out.

-### DX Racer Formula Series Racing Style Gaming Chair
+### DXRacer Formula Series Racing Style Gaming Chair

 ![DXRacer Formula Series](/img/chair/formula.jpg){: .img-middle}